Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 A mobile hotspot is a standalone device that works the same as a phone’s hotspot, letting you set up a Wi-Fi connection for laptops, tablets, and other devices using cellular data.

-However, a mobile hotspot can do a lot more than a phone hotspot can.
-Some come with security features like firewalls and guest networks.
-And newer 5G hotspots also have up-to-date Wi-Fi standards that make it easier to support a large number of devices at the same time.
-Better yet, hotspots usually have better radios (to receive cellular signal) and better antennas than smartphones do. meaning better connectivity and faster speeds throughout the day.
+However, a mobile hotspot can do a lot more than your personal smartphone hotspot.
+Some come with security features like firewalls and guest networks, for instance, and most have up-to-date Wi-Fi standards that make it easier to connect a large number of devices at the same time.
+Better yet, hotspots usually have better radios (to receive cellular signal) and better antennas than smartphones, and that means better connectivity and faster speeds throughout the day.

 Using a mobile hotspot is just as straightforward as using your phone, but it comes with added expenses.
 On top of buying the actual hotspot device, you also have to invest in a hotspot data plan from a cellular carrier.
 But the extra investment nets you more data, greater flexibility, and an extra backup option when you need portable Wi-Fi while traveling.